 Renewable – because life insurance companies calculate risk based on age and health to determine rates, renewing an expired term life policy when you are older will result in higher costs.
-Renewable term life policies offer policyholders the option to renew without applying again and undergoing another medical exam.
-Because insurance companies can not deny applicants coverage and are therefore exposed to increased risks, premiums will renew at higher prices.
+On the other hand, renewable term life policies offer policyholders the option to renew without applying again and undergoing another medical exam.

 Convertible – convertible term life insurance, as mentioned previously, allows policyholders to convert a term life policy into permanent coverage.
 You have the option to convert to either whole or universal life insurance, each of which offers pros and cons.

 Adjustable – adjustable life insurance offers policyholders the option to change their death benefit or premiums.
 Because how much life insurance you need changes with time, such as the addition of children to the family, fluctuations in income or salary, business loans, the purchase of a home, or medical bills, policyholders are able to lower or higher the amount of coverage, and thus able to change the cost of protection.

 Consumer websites like AM Best and JD Powers offer rankings and ratings for the largest and best life insurance companies based on certain criteria, including financial stability and strength, as well as customer service and reviews.

 While it may be more difficult to get information about smaller state or regional carriers, your State Insurance Department and Better Business Bureau can provide information on any companies in the state.
 Consumers can also request a company prospectus for information on financial stability.

 The day to day operations of stock and mutual companies are almost identical, but mutual companies are owned by their policyholders and stock companies are privately or publicly held corporations owned by shareholders.